kmackay/emk/docs/manual.md

 the list of productions and requirements may contain both relative and absolute paths; emk will convert everything to absolute paths before passing them to the rule function.

-Rules may be declared as either threadsafe or non-threadsafe (using the threadsafe keyword argument).
-Threadsafe rules may be executed in parallel and must not depend on the current working directory.
-Non-threadsafe rules are all executed by a single thread; the current working directory will be set to the scope directory that the rule was created in (eg, the directory containing emk_rules.py) before the rule is executed.
+Rules may be declared as either cwd-safe or cwd-unsafe (using the cwd_safe keyword argument). cwd-safe rules may be executed in parallel and must not depend on the current working directory. cwd-unsafe rules are all executed by a single thread; the current working directory will be set to the scope directory that the rule was created in (eg, the directory containing emk_rules.py) before the rule is executed.

 It is a build error to declare more than one rule that produces the same target.